alexerdmann/HER/README.md

 ## Overview

-The following outlines the active learning process using Her:
+The following outlines the active learning process using HER:

 * You give HER all relevant texts and define the types of entities you want to identify in said texts
 * HER prompts you to annotate these types of entities in a small *seed* sample text